I knew there had to be a better way

 ...and my journey to medicine began around 11 years old.

-I reviewed my personal history and with taking my mental and emotional history as well as my diet history, family medical history, and my own menstrual cycle into account I started to understand why I continued to struggle with my weight, stress, mood swings, cramps, and fluctuating skin issues.
+I reviewed my history compassionately, as I believe we are all doing our best with the level of awareness we are currently at.
+But taking my mental and emotional history as well as my diet history, family medical history, and my own menstrual cycle into account I now understand why I continued to struggle with my weight, stress, mood swings, cramps, and fluctuating skin issues.

 I began to reconnect the dots of me.